hamzashaikh8/Arduino-serial/README.md

 Subsequentently, we can connect this template with Flask by importing Flask, render_template and request in our python code.
 View attached "prac.py" for more information.

-Finally, we are finally good to go!
+Finally, we are good to go!
 Run the Python code and we can finally send signals to the arduino using a flask GUI to make the inner LED go on and off.

 Have fun!